HealthCare.gov

 Solution: Recognizable page names using validated plain language.

-Vague names like “Application details” were adjusted to focus on the user’s reason for visiting the page.
+Vague names were adjusted to highlight the user’s reason for visiting the page, such as the main task or goal.
 For example, the purpose of the page “Application details” is to upload important documents to verify information.
-We are currently A/B testing between “Upload documents” and “Upload and verify”.
+We are currently testing “Upload & verify” for comprehension.

 Key wins